f4exb/picc1101/README.md

 This allows the transmission of greater blocks of up to 2^16 = 64k = 65536 bytes.

 If any block is corrupted (bad CRC) or if its countdown counter is out of sequence then the whole greater block is discarded.
 This effectively puts a limit on the acceptable fragmentation depending on the quality of the link.

+## Mitigate AX.25/KISS spurious packet retransmissions
+In the latest versions an effort has been made to try to mitigate unnecessary packet retransmissions.
+These are generally caused by fragmenting packet chains too early.
+In return the ACK from the other end is received too early and synchronization is broken.
+Because of its robust handshake mechanism TCP/IP eventually recovers but some time is wasted.

+To mitigate this effect when a packet is received on the serial link if another packet is received before some delay expires it is concatenated to the previous packet(s).
+The packets are sent over the air after this delay or if a radio packet has been received.
+This delay is called the TNC serial window.

+The same mechanism exists on the radio side to possibly concatenate radio packets before they are sent on the serial line.
+The corresponding delay is called the TNC radio window.

+These delays can be entered on the command line with the following long options with arguments in microseconds.
+The defaults have proved satisfactory on a 9600 Baud 2-FSK with 250 byte packets transmission.
+You may want to play with them or tweak them for different transmission characteristics:
+  - `--tnc-serial-window`: defaults to 40ms.
+  - `--tnc-radio-window`: defaults to 0 that is no delay.
+Once the packet is received it will be immediately transfered to the serial link.
+At 9600 Baud 2-FSK with 250 byte packets the transmission time is already 208ms.